How to get Support

 Software is complicated stuff.
 There’s a lot of moving parts in-between your document and a printed page, which means there’s a lot of important variables for us to consider.
-And the more we know about your particular variables right off the bat, the more informed our initial thoughts will be, and the quicker we can get to the bottom of things!
+The more we know about your particular variables right off the bat, the more informed our initial thoughts will be, and the quicker we can get to the bottom of things!
 Here’s some items that will help immensely for practically any support request:

-- Make, Model, and Driver of Affected Printers/Copiers - Some issues affect some devices uniquely; a lot of others can be alleviated just by trying out a different driver.
+Make, Model, and Driver of Affected Printers/Copiers - Some issues affect some devices uniquely; a lot of others can be alleviated just by trying out a different driver.
 To that end, be sure to tell us about the devices you’re using, as well as what drivers you’ve installed for them.
 Even better, send us links to where we can download the relevant drivers ourselves!

 Logs, Screenshots, and Details of Tests Performed - Oftentimes the quickest way to spot what’s wrong is to get a look under the hood.
 You can preemptively pop that hood for us by checking out the instructions found here, and here!